BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - [Heroic Defence]
 - [Heroic Strike]

+**OPTIONS**

+- [Horse] - 20 points

 **SPECIAL RULES**

 - [Woodland Creature]

 - **Unbreakable Bond** `ACTIVE`

-If Elrohir is slain, make a note of the model that killed him.
-Elladan increases his Strength by 1 for the remainder of the game, and must always Charge an enemy if able to do so, prioritising the enemy who killed Elrohir.
-If Elladan is Engaged in Combat with the model that killed Elrohir, and that model is a Hero, he may declare a free [Heroic Challenge], regardless of the Hero's Heroic Tier.
+If Elladan is slain, make a note of the model that killed him; for the remainder of the game, Elrohir increases his Strength by 1.
+Additionally, for the remainder of the game, whenever Elrohir Activates if he can Charge an enemy model then he must do so; if he is able to Charge the enemy model that killed Elladan, then he must prioritise that model to Charge.
+If Elrohir is Engaged in Combat with the model that killed Elladan, and that model is a Hero, he must declare a free [Heroic Challenge] against them.
+This may still be done even though Elrohir cannot normally declare a [Heroic Challenge], and even if the Hero has a lower Heroic Tier than Elrohir.

 - **Twin Elven Blades** `ACTIVE`

-Whilst he has the Infantry keyword, Elladan can choose one of three bonuses at the start of a Combat: Gain 3 Attacks rather than 2, use the [Shielding] rule, or use his Elven weapons as Elven [hand-and-a-half][Hand-And-A-Half] weapons.
+Whilst he has the Infantry Keyword, Elrohir can choose to fight in one of the three following ways.
+He must declare which way he is fighting at the start of a Combat, before any dice are rolled:

+Elrohir can fight with 3 Attacks rather than 2.

+Elrohir can use his Elven weapons as Elven [hand-and-a-half][Hand-And-A-Half] weapons.

+Elrohir can use his Elven weapons to parry, which counts as [Shielding].

 - **Strength of Brotherhood** `ACTIVE`

-Whilst within 3" of Elrohir, Elladan gains [Dominant] (2) and may re-roll To Wound rolls of a natural 1 when making Strikes.
+Whilst within 3" of Elladan, Elrohir gains the [Dominant] (2) special rule and may re-roll To Wound Rolls of a natural 1 when making Strikes.

 </div>